• Skip to main content

 Dave Grohl is the lead singer of the American rock band Food Fighters.
 He was previously the long-serving drummer for the grunge band Nirvana and also for the band Queens of the Stone Age.

 Perhaps more of a modern-day rock star compared to many others on this list, Grohl still deserves his place.
 Why?
 For his ability to sing softer than soft-serve ice cream on some tracks and scream like a demon on others.
-See Everlong for a great example.
+See Everlong or All My Life for some great examples.

 We love both kinds of Dave Grohl; since both are rock stars.
 Plus, he gets bonus points for being one of the best drummers out there, too